 Wix also provides an in-house payment gateway called Wix Payment, along with other popular gateways, including Stripe and Paypal.
 The best part is that it doesn’t charge any transaction fees – you just have to pay for the plans you pick for the store.

 Other useful features include multi-channel distribution, worldwide shipping and tax, auto email reminders, coupon, and discounts.
+You can read our Wix eCommerce review to learn more about its features and functionalities.

 Pros of Wix –